 “Ocwen Financial disclosed today that it will pay $30 million to settle lawsuits that accused it of falsely certifying that it was in compliance with federal rules.”

 Housing Wire – “FSOC: Congress must take on housing finance reform” (6-23-16)

 “The Financial Stability Oversight Council, which includes the leaders of the government’s top financial regulatory agencies (listed below, in part), believes that it is time for Congress to take on housing finance reform, stating that regulators are “approaching the limits” of their ability to enact housing reforms.”

 Hard Money Loan Closed

-Rialto, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $125,000 on a 3 bedroom, 2 bathroom home appraised for $199,000.
+Rancho Cucamonga, California hard money loan closed.
+Real estate investor received loan for $220,000 on this single family property appraised for $510,000.